by Alex Terwelp

 When I was 18 years old, my mother fell on the ice and developed a brain hemorrhage.
 As a result, she lost her speech and had to start over again; luckily, it was much quicker to learn the second time around.
 The doctors described it as the signals from the brain, which usually take the highways to get to their destination, now needed to take the back roads and figure it all out.
 This analogy helped me understand the situation I found myself in five years later when I became a Latin teacher.

 When children are born, they develop roughly 80% of their brain capacity by age two.
 Adolescents’ brains grow to fill out the remaining 20%.
 After teaching for a few years, I began to realize that my 7th graders did not have the highways built yet, and the construction would continue into their early twenties.
 I recognized it was my job to be the brain foreman for as much time as I had them in class.
-After this epiphany, I stuck the foot in the door of my school’s student support office because I knew my role as a Latin teacher was more than teaching Latin.
+After this epiphany, I stuck my foot in the door of my school’s student support office because I knew my role as a Latin teacher was more than teaching Latin.
 However, I soon realized that Latin did me the favor of supporting my students in the development of executive functioning skills – Latin is the vehicle that brings these skills to my students.

 Below I have selected a few executive functioning skills that I believe Latin can help build: